penumbra-zone/penumbra/README.md

  0      Default  penumbrav0t...
 ```

+### Getting testnet tokens on the [Discord] in the `#tokens-please` channel

 In order to use the testnet, it's first necessary for you to get some testnet tokens.
 The current
 way to do this is to join our [Discord] and post your address in the `#tokens-please` channel.
 We'll
-send your address some tokens on the testnet for you to send to your friends! :) Just keep in mind:
+send your address some tokens on the testnet for you to send to your friends! :)

-**testnet tokens do not have monetary value**, and in order to keep the signal-to-noise ratio high
+Just keep in mind: **testnet tokens do not have monetary value**, and in order to keep the
-on the server, requests for tokens in other channels will be deleted without response.
-Please do not
+signal-to-noise ratio high on the server, requests for tokens in other channels will be deleted
-DM Penumbra Labs employees asking for testnet tokens; the correct venue is the dedicated channel.
+without response.
+Please do not DM Penumbra Labs employees asking for testnet tokens; the correct
+venue is the dedicated channel.

+### Synchronizing your wallet

 Once you've received your first tokens, you can scan the chain to import them into your local
-wallet:
+wallet (this may take a few minutes the first time you run it):

 ```bash
 cargo run --quiet --release --bin pcli sync